manoa-club-hunt/manoa-club-hunt.github.io/index.md

 $ meteor npm run start
 ```

-The first time you run the application, it will create some default users and club data.
-Here is a snippet of the output:
+The first time you run the application, it will create some default users, default user profiles, and club data.
+Here is the output:

 ```
 C:\Users\konat\Desktop\github\manoa-club-hunt\app>meteor npm run start